admacpherson/CPU-Simulator/README.md

 ## References
 Code is based on <a href="https://codecadmy.com">Codecademy's</a> <a href="https://github.com/Codecademy/computer-architecture/tree/main/portfolio-project-cpu-simulator">CPU Simulator Portfolio Project</a>.<br>

-Thanks to Dr. Timothy Heil for his computer architecture knowledge
+Thanks to Dr. Timothy Heil for his computer architecture knowledge.